Aniket7411/Gems_frontend/CLOUDINARY_SETUP.md

 ### 1. Update Cloudinary Configuration

-In `src/pages/AddGem.js`, update these values in the `uploadToCloudinary` function:
+In `src/uploadfunction.js`, update these values in the `uploadImageOnCloudinary` function:

 ```javascript
 // Replace with your actual Cloudinary cloud name